lqb2/blog/_posts/2022/2022-03-10-no-RFPs-for-me.md

 underneath that, it's actually free client education. by gathering lots of different peoples approaches, the RFP host learns a ton about how other folks would approach the work. there is literally no way that all that information doesn't shape how the client is thinking about the work.

-and the worst part is that i have heard multiple horror stories of firm A submitting an RFP, finding out firm B got it, and seeing firm B use elements of firm A's proposal with 0 acknowledgement. as a black queer person you better believe there's no way i'm gonna easily let that happen.
+and the worst part is that i have heard multiple horror stories of firm A submitting an RFP, finding out firm B got it, and seeing firm B use elements of firm A's proposal (because the client had seen it and shared they "thought it was a good idea") with 0 acknowledgement. as a black, queer person you better believe there's no way i'm gonna easily let that happen.

 ## they assume a static world

-most RFPs i've seen are for processes that are 6 months or longer. they assume that you can assess a problem from the front end and craft an appropriate approach. in the cynefin framework, that is imagining we live in the clear/obvious or complicated domains. but, in my opinion and the opinions of many others (ie. two of my teachers, [gibrán](https://interactioninstitute.org/resilience/){:target="_blank"} and [curtis](https://interactioninstitute.org/networks-collective-impact-and-the-place-of-expertise/){:target="_blank"} have been writing about our volatile, uncertain, complex and ambiguous (vuca) world since 2012/2015 and thinking about it since before), we are living in increasingly complex and sometimes chaotic times (see the [cynefin framework](https://en.wikipedia.org/wiki/Cynefin_framework){:target="_blank"}). the idea that someone could foresee an appropriate approach from the beginning of a project is just not realistic (if it ever was).
+most RFPs i've seen are for processes that are 6 months or longer. they assume that you can assess a problem from the front end and craft an appropriate approach. in the cynefin framework, that is imagining we live in the clear/obvious or complicated domains. but, in my opinion and the opinions of many others who (ie. two of my teachers, [gibrán](https://interactioninstitute.org/resilience/){:target="_blank"} and [curtis](https://interactioninstitute.org/networks-collective-impact-and-the-place-of-expertise/){:target="_blank"} have been writing about our volatile, uncertain, complex and ambiguous (vuca) world since 2012/2015 and thinking about it since before), we are living in increasingly complex and sometimes chaotic times (see the [cynefin framework](https://en.wikipedia.org/wiki/Cynefin_framework){:target="_blank"}). the idea that someone could foresee an appropriate approach from the beginning of a project is just not realistic (if it ever was).

 ## they prioritize the written word